Ex-Houston officers indicted in wake of deadly drug raid

 Goines and Bryant previously were charged in state and federal court in the case, including two counts of felony murder filed in state court against Goines for the January 2019 deaths of Dennis Tuttle, 59, and his 58-year-old wife, Rhogena Nicholas.

 Prosecutors accused Goines of lying to obtain the warrant to search the couple’s home.
 Goines claimed a confidential informant had bought heroin at the home.
-But the informant told investigators no such drug buy ever took place, authorities said.
+But the informant told investigators no such drug buy ever happened, authorities said.
 Police found small amounts of marijuana and cocaine in the house, but no heroin.

 When officers entered the home using a “no-knock” warrant that didn’t require them to announce themselves before entering, they were met with gunfire.
 Friends of Tuttle and Nicholas say they were not criminals and have suggested that the couple might have thought they were being attacked by intruders.